tnesbitt210/smart-file-templates/README.md

     <br>

 2) **Create your template files**: Create the template files corresponding to each `template_path` listed above.
 You may use {{mustache_syntax}} to insert variables into your templates.
-An exhaustive list of the available variables can be found in the [Available Variables](#available-variables) section below.<br>
+An exhaustive list of the available variables can be found in the [Available Variables](#available-variables) section below.
-   The folowing templates were used to create the above demo:
+   The folowing template was the first one used in the above demo:
    <br>

    _.templates/react_component.template_